 - This event has passed.

-The Brooklyn Park City Council will hold a public hearing on its 2020-2021 budget and on the amount of property taxes it is proposing to collect to pay for the costs of services the city will provide in 2020.
-All Brooklyn Park residents are invited to attend the public hearing of the City Council to express their opinions on the budget and on the proposed amount of 2020 property taxes.
-The hearing will be held on:
+The Brooklyn Park City Council will hold a public meeting on its 2022 budget and on the amount of property taxes it is proposing to collect to pay for the costs of services the city will provide in 2022.
+All Brooklyn Park City residents are invited to attend the public meeting of the City Council to express their opinions on the budget and on the proposed amount of 2022 property taxes.
+The meeting will be held on: